MarshmallowQAQ/WS_CODE_01_B/src/about.md

 What should I write?

-This page may be updated after 100,000 years
+This page may be updated after 100,000 years.